3 - Introduction to engagement

 I: Messages of the Stakeholder engagement

-I2: Each Stakeholder engagement phase (awareness-raising and popularization, empowerment, coconstruction, restitution and communication) occurs at least once in the approach, with adaptation work according to the steps and targets.
+I2: Each Stakeholder engagement phase (awareness raising and outreach, empowerment, co-construction, results presentation and communication) occurs at least once in the approach, with adaptation work according to stages and targets.

-J2: At least one Stakeholder engagement action takes place at each of the steps of the Bilan Carbone® approach: launch of the approach, start of data collection, interim restitution, construction of the transition plan and synthesis of the approach.
+J2: At least one Stakeholder engagement action takes place at each stage of the Bilan Carbone® approach: launch of the approach, start of data collection, intermediate results presentation, construction of the transition plan and overall synthesis of the approach.

 Stakeholder engagement: